 On-site access to the full museum collection is available to scholars, students, collectors, and other researchers by appointment.
-Appointments may be made via an online form, by phone at 585-410-6349, or by sending an email to opens in a new firstname.lastname@example.org new email.
+Appointments may be made via an online form, by phone at 585-410-6349, or by sending an email to firstname.lastname@example.org.
 For the optimal experience with on-site research, two weeks’ notice is required.
 Please provide a topic of research, indicate the materials desired, and explain any special needs.
 The Strong distinguishes between library materials, archival collections, and museum objects.
 Library materials include published materials such as books, journals, magazines, zines, trade catalogs, and marketing kits.
 Archival collections contain unpublished materials such as manuscripts, correspondence, design notes and drawings, focus group and other research data.
 Dolls, toys, games, puzzles, video games, pinball and arcade games, and other physical objects are considered museum objects.

 Frequently Accessed Policies, Guides, and Forms:

-- opens in a new windowUse of Collections Materials Agreementopens PDF file
+- Use of Collections Materials Agreement

-- opens in a new windowDigital Game Files Access Policyopens PDF file
+- Digital Game Files Access Policy

-- opens in a new windowImage Rights and Reproductions Fee Scheduleopens PDF file
+- Image Rights and Reproductions Fee Schedule

-- opens in a new windowImage Use Agreementopens PDF file
+- Image Use Agreement

-- opens in a new windowHow to Use the Archives Catalogopens PDF file
+- How to Use the Archives Catalog

-- Researcher Request Formopens PDF file
+- Researcher Request Form

 To promote and advance play scholarship, The Strong invites academic professionals, independent scholars, museum scholars, and advanced graduate students at the Masters or PhD level to apply for research fellowships.
 Fellowships provide financial support for scholarly play research conducted on site at The Strong in Rochester, New York, for periods of study ranging from one to four weeks.